Don't get stuck with Cheap Fence Panels from a discount privacy fence company! Here's what to look for:

 The back stringers are are a key component to your panels staying strong and not sagging over time.
 Many people choose to install cheap pressure treated panels but these inexpensive privacy fence panels are made with 2x3's instead of 2x4's.

 Good lumber is usually smooth on four sides (S4S).
 Where as cheap lumber is usually milled with the sharp sides left as is.
-The lumber we use is S4S.

 It's good to know what kind of materials are going into your wooden fencing.

 The second thing to look for in avoiding cheap panels is: